 Confirmation of Who You Are

 Being registered on the electoral roll can help your credit score, whether or not you intend to vote.
 In order to help prevent fraud and money laundering, the credit agencies need to confirm that you are who you claim to be, and that you live at the address on your application form.
 One way they validate this information quickly is by comparing it to information on the electoral roll.
 If your name is not currently on the electoral roll at your present address, you can contact your local authority and ask for a registration form.
-If you want to get started online, look here (https://www.gov.uk/get-on-electoral-register).
+If you want to get started online, look here: (Register to vote.
 To register you need to be 18 years old and a British, other Commonwealth, Irish or European citizen.
 Every year, usually in the autumn, local authorities contact the homes in their domain to update the electoral roll.
-If you’ve lived in your home more than a year, you are hopefully on the electoral roll already.
+If you’ve lived in your home more than a year, you may be on the electoral roll already.

 Information that is Not Used in Credit Scores

 While it may seem that credit scoring uses an astonishing amount of personal data, there is some personal information that is NOT included in a credit score (although the lender may request data like salary and employer from the lender):